jpswade/jpswade.github.io/_posts/2012-07-24-acer-aspire-desktop-m1610-drivers.md

 I had a Acer Aspire Desktop M1610 land on my desk.

-Manufactured 15/12/2007 with Windows Vista Home Premium COA sticker attached, sporting an Intel Pentium &#8220;Duel-Core inside&#8221; sticker on the front, it&#8217;s not a completely terrible bit of kit.
+Manufactured 15/12/2007 with Windows Vista Home Premium COA sticker attached, sporting an Intel Pentium &#8220;Duel-Core inside&#8221; sticker on the front, it's not a completely terrible bit of kit.

 It works anyway, at least it did until I wiped the disk.